We can help you approve a Job offers in Canada

 Citizenship and Immigration Canada allows International Students to work in Canada in limited situations.
 Students are required to arrive in Canada with sufficient money to live and pay their bills while studying.
 However, in some cases, a student may be able to work in Canada during the course of study:

-• On campus and Off Campus without a Work Permit (20 hours a week);
+• On campus and Off Campus without a Work Permit (24 hours a week);

 • In Co-op and Internship Programs, where work experience is part of the curriculum, with a Work Permit.

-In addition, spouses/common-law partners of international students are eligible to work in Canada while their partners study.
+In addition, spouses/common-law partners of certain international students are eligible to work in Canada while their partners study.

 Foreign Nationals need a work permit to work in Canada.
 In most of the cases, you need a Labour Market Impact Assessment (LMIA) confirmation from Human Resources and Social Development Canada (HRSDC), exceptions apply i.e. HRSDC exempt work permits, NAFTA etc. Approximately every year 100,000 foreign workers come to work in Canada.